nguyenpham/FelicityEgtb/README.md

 Credits
 --------

-Felicity Egtb was written by Nguyen Hong Pham (axchess at yahoo dot com)
+Felicity Egtb was written by Nguyen Hong Pham (axchess at yahoo dot com).